docs.rockarch.org

 • All archival staff conducting processing should utilize project management software and create archival description in the RAC collections management system.

-• Projects focus on priority collections and areas of greatest risk for degradation and loss including legacy backlog holdings, audiovisual, digital media, and special formats.
+• Projects focus on priority collections and areas of greatest risk for degradation and loss including audiovisual, digital media, and special formats.

 • Redescription of legacy holdings is regularly assigned, and remediation actions are taken on an ongoing basis to improve the user experience, including: